e7e6/e7e6.github.io/about.md

 ---

 ## About
-Greetings visitor.
-I'm Anthony, and this will be the place where I post out loud.
+Greetings, visitor.
+I'm Anthony Nowocien, and this will be the place where I post out loud.

 On the professional side, I work on databases.
-Even if I have several years of experience with other RDBMS, I am now mostly interested in PostgreSQL.
+Even if I have several years of experience with other RDBMS, I am now mostly interested in PostgreSQL and open-source software.

 - PostgreSQL DBA by day;
 - Current secretary of the <a href="https://www.postgresql.fr/">PostgreSQL FR association</a>;